prakashDiana/midi-files/README.md

 Very Important Rules
 1. Please!
 Mute your arts!
 I do not want a loud community merge with noisy arts.
+2. No spam arts please!
-2. Do NOT take other people arts.
+3. Do NOT take other people arts.
-3. Please black at channels B1-B16 as much as possible.
+4. Please black at channels B1-B16 as much as possible.

 Most Important Rule
 1. Have Fun!